menu

 Demographics

-The percentage of adults in Cincinnati with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.22% of adults in Cincinnati have a bachelor's degree or advanced degree.
+The citizens of Cincinnati are slightly less educated than the national average of 21.84% for the average city or town: 15.22% of adults in Cincinnati have a bachelor's degree or advanced degree

 The per capita income in Cincinnati in 2022 was $26,004, which is low income relative to Iowa, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,016 for a family of four.
 However, Cincinnati contains both very wealthy and poor people as well.